 Case Study: Sharma v.
 Kandola

 Here is an illustration of what we are talking about.
 Recently, a B.C.
 Supreme Court judge issued his judgment in the personal injury case of Sharma v.
 Kandola.
 This case was tried over the course of several days in September and October of 2018, although the accident took place four years earlier, on October 15, 2014.

-The location of this accident was King Street in Richmond, B.C., a residential street connecting Seacote Road and No. 5 Road.
+The location of this accident was King Street in Ontario, a residential street connecting Seacote Road and No. 5 Road.
 Of particular note, Kingswood Elementary School lies to the north of King Road.
 This is important because it places King Road within a school zone, where the speed limit is just 30 km/hour.

 The plaintiff is a young woman who was, at the time, completing her grade 12 year at Matthew McNair Secondary School.
 Approximately six months earlier, the plaintiff obtained her driver’s license.
 She was driving her father’s car on the day of the accident.

 More precisely, the plaintiff was giving a friend a ride back to her house on King Road sometime after 3p.m.
 According to the plaintiff, as she approached her friend’s house, she “slowed her vehicle using the brakes, activated the right turn indicator,” and moved her vehicle slightly to the right (south) side of King Road.
 The plaintiff said she remained stopped on the right side for “approximately 5 to 7 seconds” before deciding to make a U-turn and park on the left (north) side of King Road.